MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-macos-client.md

 - A Mac device with an Intel, M1, M2, or M3 processor, running macOS version 13 or newer.
 - A device registered to Microsoft Entra tenant using Company Portal.
 - A Microsoft Entra tenant onboarded to Global Secure Access.
-- Deployment of the Microsoft Enterprise SSO plug-in is recommended for SSO experience based on the user who is signed in to the company portal.
+- Deployment of the [Microsoft Enterprise single sign-on (SSO) plug-in for Apple devices](/identity-platform/apple-sso-plugin) is recommended for SSO experience based on the user who is signed in to the company portal.
 - An internet connection.

 ## Download the client